What is Depression?

 The idea of group therapy can of course seem quite exposing and daunting to those new to the idea of therapy.
 But, once this barrier has been crossed, it is often an extremely effective way of understanding your depression in a compassionate and understanding environment.

 How We Treat Depression

 Here at Camino Recovery, our experts are dedicated to providing individually tailored depression treatment that is personalised to your preferred method of recovery.

 Whether that’s working in groups with others to overcome your depression, or working alone in a one-to-one environment with a professional, our treatment options are open and available to help you and your loved ones make the most of their time here.

 Depression is an umbrella term that is often used to describe a number of different issues in any combination.

-When addressing the issues related to depression, it is vital that the sources of pain are identified and that the sufferer is heard and understood, and that this pain has been excavated and released.
+When addressing the issues related to depression, it is vital that the sources of pain are identified, that the sufferer is heard and understood, and that this pain has been excavated and released.
 That way, the person can feel as though their voice has been heard.

-But in our everyday lives, it can be extremely difficult to open up about depression to loved ones who depend on us for their wellbeing.
-It can be tough to communicate to friends about our feeling of loneliness, isolation or worthlessness, and as a result, those with depression often struggle to find a place safe enough to open up about their struggles and trusting those around them with their distress can be near impossible.
+In our everyday lives, it can be extremely difficult to open up about depression to loved ones who depend on us for their well-being.
+It can be tough to communicate to friends about our feelings of loneliness, isolation or worthlessness, and as a result, those with depression often struggle to find a place safe enough to open up about their struggles, and trusting those around them with their distress can feel impossible.